Injury-plagued LA Rams claim QB Baker Mayfield off waivers

 AP Sports Writer

 THOUSAND OAKS, Calif.
-(AP) — The Los Angeles Rams have claimed quarterback Baker Mayfield off waivers.
+(AP) — The Los Angeles Rams claimed quarterback Baker Mayfield off waivers Tuesday, adding the former No. 1 pick to their options behind injured Matthew Stafford for the rest of the season.

-The Rams made the move Tuesday to add Mayfield, the No. 1 pick in the 2018 draft by Cleveland.
-Mayfield was released by the Panthers on Monday at his request after seven disappointing games with Carolina.
+Mayfield, the 2017 Heisman Trophy winner and former Cleveland Browns starter, was released by the Panthers on Monday at his request after seven disappointing games with Carolina.

+The struggling Rams host the Las Vegas Raiders on Thursday night, and it’s unclear whether Mayfield could be ready to participate for a team already down to backup quarterbacks John Wolford — who has been battling a neck injury and other ailments — and Bryce Perkins.

+“My gosh, you’d probably know as much as I would on that right now,” offensive coordinator Liam Coen told reporters when asked if Mayfield might play Thursday.
+“I couldn’t tell you.
+I haven’t spoken to him.
+I’ve only heard great things about him, his professional nature in Carolina and some of the things that went on there.”

+Coach Sean McVay wasn’t scheduled to speak to reporters Tuesday after he acquired a quarterback whose talents greatly intrigued him coming out of college at Oklahoma, but both of his coordinators praised the acquisition.

+“I’ve got a lot of respect for him,” Rams defensive coordinator Raheem Morris said.
+“This guy was a very good football player.
+Brought Cleveland from pretty much the ashes.
+This game is sometimes thankless.
+We get a chance to acquire guys who’ve got nothing to lose and something to prove is always awesome.”

-After league-wide speculation about Mayfield joining the contending San Francisco 49ers or Baltimore Ravens, Mayfield instead will join the injury-plagued Rams (3-9).
+After league-wide speculation about Mayfield joining the contending San Francisco 49ers or Baltimore Ravens, Mayfield instead will attempt to help the injury-plagued Rams (3-9).
 Los Angeles has lost six straight games during what’s shaping up as the worst season in NFL history for a defending Super Bowl champion.

-The Rams also need help at quarterback: Matthew Stafford is almost certainly out for the season with a bruised spinal cord, and backups John Wolford and Bryce Perkins have been fairly ineffective while playing three of the past four games.
+The Rams have almost no reason to tank the remaining season because their first-round pick belongs to Detroit, and they clearly need help at quarterback.
+Stafford is almost certainly out for the season with a bruised spinal cord, and Wolford and Perkins have been fairly ineffective while combining to start three of the past four games, all losses.
 Wolford passed for 178 yards with no touchdowns in last Sunday’s loss to Seattle.

-The Rams host the Las Vegas Raiders on Thursday night, and it’s unclear whether Mayfield could be ready to participate.
+But it’s unclear how much help Mayfield can provide: He had a dismal season with the Panthers, who acquired him for a fifth-round pick in July after the Browns’ acquisition of Deshaun Watson ended his up-and-down tenure in Cleveland, where he was a four-year starter and engineered the end of the franchise’s 18-year playoff drought in 2020.

+Mayfield won the first-string job in training camp with Carolina, but went 1-5 as a starter while throwing six touchdown passes and six interceptions.
+He was outplayed in recent weeks by both Sam Darnold and P.J.
+Walker.

 AP NFL: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL